 - Whipping cream

-2 In a separate bowl mix the flour, sugar, baking powder, baking soda, salt, and spices.
+2 In a separate bowl vigorously whisk together the flour, baking powder, baking soda, salt, and spices.

 3 Add the dry ingredients to the wet ingredients, a third at a time, fully incorporating after each addition.
 Add the chopped nuts.

 4 Bake in a square glass pan, buttered, at 400°F until done (about 50 minutes).